 ridges and hills half in cloud,

-Inland across the east-splay highs and lows,
+Just inland to east-splay highs and lows,

 lifted by interior heating and pressure gradients,